tresorMELE/DevOps_project-ece/README.md

 To develop this app, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the dependencies by running `npm install`.
+2. Install the dependencies by running `npm install`
 3. Write your code and test it locally to ensure it works as expected.

+## Deployment in Azure cloud
+Before you begin, make sure you have the following:

+1. An Azure account.
+If you don't have one, you can sign up for a free account
+2. In the Azure portal, select "Create a resource" from the top left corner of the dashboard
+3. log to your Github account and choise the repository to deploy and save

 ## Deployment with Docker